-Please provide a narrative below describing how available Federal, State and local funds are coordinated and integrated to meet student needs and support student achievement.
+7.1 Please provide a narrative below describing the option to Consolidate available Federal, State, and local funds in order to upgrade the entire educational program of a school; OR describe coordination and integration of funds to meet student needs and support student achievement.
 Supporting documentation may also be placed in the corresponding folder.
+(If you choose not to consolidate, N/A is acceptable.)